Table of Contents

 Compared to a traditional resume, your LinkedIn profile is the place to tell your reader anything you want them to know.

-Maybe you have expertise that is not covered by your qualifications.
+Maybe you have expertise that’s not covered by your qualifications.
 Or perhaps you’d like to branch out in a direction where you have no formal experience.

 Feel free to put all of that into your LinkedIn summary.
-Think of an unexpected, interesting fact about yourself and tie it to your professional career:
+Think of an unexpected, interesting fact about yourself and tie it to your professional career.
+See the LinkedIn resume examples for inspiration:

 7. Layer your life story

-It will help you connect all pieces of your summary by creating an overlapping theme that will piece together persuasive details strand by strand:
+It will help you connect all pieces of your summary by creating an overlapping theme that will piece together persuasive details strand by strand.
+Start out by illustrating a situation that captures the essence of your role in an exciting way to keep your readers engaged.

-One of the ways to increase your LinkedIn profile views is to search engine optimize your summary.
+One of the ways to increase your LinkedIn profile views is to SEO-optimize your summary.
 This can be achieved by including keywords that highlight your top qualifications.

 9. Add a CTA (call-to-action)

-Do you want them to message you with job opportunities?
+Are you looking for a new job or a complete career shift, do you want recruiters to message you with job opportunities?
 Do you want them to call you right away?

-If you want your readers to follow up, show them the best way to contact you.
-Wrap up your summary by including a call-to-action — like “message me with” or “email me at” — at the end of your summary:
+If the answer is yes, you have to offer them an easy way of contacting you.
+Wrap up your summary by including a call-to-action — like “message me with” or “email me at.”

 10. Back up your words with examples